 The importance of consent

 From there, active consent then means continuing to be honest with someone about what you want and don’t want.
-This might change over the course of your time with someone – either over the course of one night with someone or over the course of a sexual relationship – and what you think you want or what you think you’re comfortable with can change – and the same goes for your partner.
+This might change over the course of your time with someone – either over the course of one night or throughout a sexual relationship – and what you think you want or what you think you’re comfortable with can change – and the same goes for your partner.
 This is totally normal.
 Everyone has their own boundaries and comfort levels and wants different things, and everyone is entitled to have those desires respected.
 If someone’s desires aren’t clear, you should always ask questions and talk things through.

 Whether you’ve just met someone or have been with your partner for a long time, consent should happen every time you have sex.
 If someone changes their mind in the middle of hooking up, that’s totally okay and totally normal, which is why it’s important to keep checking in about what you want and what your partner wants.
 Everyone is allowed to say “no” or “stop” whenever they like, and anyone they’re having sex with needs to respect that.
 It’s also important to know that consent for sexual activity includes genital touching, oral sex, vaginal penetration, and anal penetration.